Constance Mayer: Biography

-In 1802, Mayer and Ducreux were married, and they went on to have two children together.
-The couple continued to collaborate on artistic projects throughout their marriage, and they ran a successful art dealership in Paris that sold works by some of the most famous artists of the day.

-Mayer's relationship with Ducreux was a significant influence on her artistic style.
-While she was known for her delicate and intimate portraits of women, Ducreux's influence can be seen in Mayer's use of rich colors and attention to detail.
-Additionally, Mayer's interest in the domestic sphere was likely shaped by her experiences as a mother and wife.

 She studied with Pierre-Paul Prud'hon beginning in 1802, but they did not have the typical pupil-master relationship.
 In many ways, there were more like peers.
 They had both exhibited at the salon and unlike Prud'hon, she had received a better education in art, and he was known for his talent in drawing, particularly complex historic compositions.

 During the time when Prud'hon was painting the portrait of Empress Josephine, his wife, in a fit of jealousy, claimed that he was having an affair with the empress.
 Prud'hon's wife was held in an asylum and Prud'hon was given custody of their children.

 After the artist Prud'hon had separated from his wife, the Emperor Napoleon gave him an apartment in the Sorbonne.
 At about the same time (c.
 1803), Napoléon, who had purchased two of her paintings, gave Mayer an apartment there too.
 There she served as Prud'hon's assistant, raised his five children and was known as his "favorite pupil."

 After 1804 her works of art were greatly influenced by Prud'hon and subsequently received greater acclaim for her paintings.
 This situation lasted until 1821 or 1822 when "she heard it announced that the artist (Prud'hon) must leave the Sorbonne to the claims of the church.".

 Prud'hon's wife died and Mayer had expected that she would marry him.
 Prone to depression throughout her life, this prompted a crisis in Mayer's life, "when Prud'hon refused to acknowledge her assistance and marry her after the many years she had served as his assistant and his housekeeper", she then seized "the artist's razor, drew it across her throat."

 Prud'hon organized a retrospective of her works the following year but, distressed by her death, died in 1823.

 They are buried together in Paris's Père Lachaise cemetery.